 Wander street markets

 In a backstreet awash with workshops and warehouses, live music drifts out into the evening.
-The hubbub springs from Miami Marketta, a family-friendly laneway dining precinct that seats 700 people on Friday and Saturday nights (a smaller version operates on Wednesdays).
+The hubbub springs from Miami Marketta, a family-friendly laneway dining precinct open on Wednesday, Friday and Saturday nights.
 The stage has hosted big names including The Cat Empire, while vendors serve pizza, smoked brisket rolls, bao and fried-before-your-eyes calamari, while the dessert hall doles out donuts and gelato.
-Cocktail aficionados can hit The Gin Parlour and Infusion Bar, which stocks 90 gins.
+Cocktail aficionados can hit The Gin Parlour, which stocks more than 90 gins.